acnebs-com/autovalidate/README.md

 ```

-This class clearly declares validation rules for each of its attributes.
+This class clearly declares validation rules for ensuring the integrity of any class instance.
 But what does that mean, actually?
 Let's write a test and find out:
 ```java